 So that brings me, as always, to the last line on the chart marked in red which shows the real bear market that we are currently in.
 This period began in August 2000 with the Dot Com Crash however we were unable to reach a new real high before the Global Financial Crisis took hold.
 In this real bear stock market we have been unable to break through -60% ‘only’ reaching -58.6% in March 2009.
 That is a period of only 8 years and 7 months.

-As the second chart clearly shows we have now turned back above the -40% line to be at -36.5% up from -38.4% last month.
-We are now 9 years and 8 months into this severe bear market which is a relatively short period of time compared with the other severe bears shown.
+As the second chart clearly shows we have now turned back below the -40% line to be at -40.6% down from -36.3% last month.
+The question now is will the market follow the olive line of 1968 to 1988 and head toward -70%?
+We are now 9 years and 10 months into this severe bear market which is a relatively short period of time compared with the other severe bears shown.
 The previous bears all went below -60% in the years to come and at this point were:

-I’m going to keep watching this comparison as I think it could be just starting to get interesting.
+I’m going to keep watching this comparison as I think it continues to get more interesting by the month.
 Governments around the world are fast running out of borrowing capacity as Greece has aptly demonstrated.
-Current government borrowing must be contributing greatly to the ‘growth’ that is being seen.
-What happens when they can’t borrow anymore to stimulate the economy?
-How close are some of the other PIIGS or for that matter the UK to being in the same position?
+The EU and IMF have then aptly helped Greece by borrowing money to give to them.
+Current government borrowing must be contributing greatly to the ‘growth’ that is being seen however most governments have now maxed out the credit card.
+How close is the UK to be in the same position as the PIGS or should that be the UPIGS?
 Could we yet see that real -60% bear?
 History suggests there is still plenty of time for it to occur.

 As always DYOR.

 - Inflation data from the Bureau of Labor Statistics.
 April and May 2010 inflation is extrapolated.

 - Prices are month averages except May 2010 which is the 17 May 2010 S&P 500 stock market price at 1800 GMT.

 - Historic data provided from Professor Shiller website.